 Levi Noyes, 113; Deano Valdez, 152; and, Kolton Shull, 160; all look to compete for state this season.

 "We're looking very tough," Garand said.
 "If we can keep everybody healthy and eligible, I have six or seven guys that can make the state tournament."

-Dolores will host Ignacio on Friday in a dual at 5:30 p.m.
-The Bears then travel to Farmington, N.M., next Saturday to compete in the Piedra Vista High School tourney at 9:30 a.m., before going on Christmas break.
+Dolores will host Ignacio today in a dual at 5:30 p.m.
+The Bears then travel to Farmington, N.M., on Saturday to compete in the Piedra Vista High School tourney at 9:30 a.m., before going on Christmas break.
 Piedra Vista is the two-time defending 4A New Mexico state champions.